Jim Ross: In other media

 In the film Man on the Moon, Ross played Lance Russell (Memphis weekly wrestling show's lead announcer) announcing the match between Andy Kaufman (played by Jim Carrey) and Jerry "The King" Lawler.

 Ross also has a recurring role on the Amazon Prime Video original Paradise City as Ned.

 Ross was one of the original lead announcers of the original XFL in spring 2001.

-Ross has also provided his voice for many WWE video games, and is also a playable character in WWE '12, WWF WrestleMania 2000, WWF No Mercy and many more.
+Ross has also provided his voice for many WWE video games, and is also an unlockable character in WWE '12, WWF WrestleMania 2000, WWF No Mercy and many more.

 In October 2014, he appeared in "Brian and the Boz", a 30 for 30 documentary on fellow Oklahoman Brian Bosworth.
 Three years later, he appeared in another 30 for 30 documentary, this time about Ric Flair.

 Ross has written two WWF/WWE themed cook books Can You Take The Heat?
 The WWF Is Cooking and J.R's Cookbook released in 2000 and 2003 respectively.

 His autobiography Slobberknocker was released on October 3, 2017.
 The foreword for the new autobiography was written by Vince McMahon.
 The book includes a letter from McMahon to Ross from when Ross was sick for the second time with Bell's Palsy.

 Ross's second book and further autobiography Under the Black Hat: My Life in the WWE and Beyond, co-written with Paul O'Brien, was published in March 2020.
+On May 7, 2024, Ross and O'Brien released a second book, Business Is About to Pick Up!.

-Ross has also created a range of JR's BBQ sauces and mustard which have been inspired by his own culinary knowledge and that of his close family.
+Ross has also created a range of J.R.'s BBQ sauces and mustard which have been inspired by his own culinary knowledge and that of his close family.